hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 Methods and constructors can *throw* exceptions.
 So far, there are two kinds of exceptions which can be thrown.
 There are the ones which have to be handled, and the ones which don't have to be dealt with.
 When we have to handle the exceptions, we do it either in a `try-catch` chunk, or *throwing them from* a `method`.

-In the clock exercise of Introduction to Programming, we explained that we can stop our program of one second, by calling the method `Thread.sleep(1000)`.
+In the clock exercise of Introduction to Programming (not in the HHS-course), we explained that we can stop our program of one second, by calling the method `Thread.sleep(1000)`.
 The method may throw an exception, which we must deal with.
 In fact, we handle the exception using the `try-catch` sentence; in the following example we skip the exception, and we leave empty the `catch` chunk.

 ```java
 try {